 The Service programme at Scotch has evolved over decades of engagement by boys in a multitude of service activities.
 Service action is facilitated through partnerships with agencies and encouraging boys to seek out individual opportunities to serve, giving tangible expression to our Christian values.

-In Middle School boys are provided opportunities to serve through class activities and service clubs.
+In Middle School boys are provided with opportunities to serve through class activities and service clubs.
 Boys are encouraged to initiate service action and take a leadership role in managing activities.
 Examples of service activities in Middle School include:

-- Fundraising for Dunally School in Tasmania which was destroyed in a fire.
+- Fundraising for Dunally School in Tasmania, which was destroyed in a fire.

 - Making dolls for Uthando Orphanage in Zimbabwe

 - Collecting clothing and food for the homeless

 Boys in the Senior School complete a programme of Service Learning during school hours in Year 10.
 The programme involves service partnerships with multiple external agencies working with diverse groups such as the mentally and intellectually disabled, the aged, the homeless and refugees.
 Service action also takes place in House groups and through Student Council activities.
 By accumulating service points, boys are able to work towards awards of Colours and Honours for Service.

 Senior boys have an opportunity to go on service trips to remote Australia, India and Tanzania.
 Follow the link for more information on these service trips.